$50 million Lotto haul shared out among 10 lucky winners across NZ

 "Kiwis all over the country have been dreaming about what they would do if they won Powerball and now ten lucky players are about to find out," said Marie Winfield, Head of Communication and Corporate Social Responsibility at Lotto NZ.

-"We're so thrilled that Powerball rolled down to Second Division and 10 families get to experience what it's like to win Powerball, their lives are about to change, and we can't wait to celebrate with them!"
+"We're so thrilled that Powerball rolled down to Second Division and 10 families get to experience what it's like to win Powerball, their lives are about to change, and we can't wait to celebrate with them.

 Ten Lotto players will also be celebrating after winning a $100,000 share of Lotto First Division.